xeolabs/xeolabs.github.com/_posts/2013-10-28-scenejs-node-types.md

 SceneJS bundles RequireJS, so that plugins can dynamically load support libraries, such as those from 3rd-party vendors.
 <br><br>
-Support libraries used by custom node types are kept in a [lib directory inside the plugins directory](https://github.com/xeolabs/scenejs/tree/V3.1/api/latest/plugins/lib).
+Support libraries used by custom node types are conventionally kept in a ```lib``` subdirectory within your plugins directory:

+{% highlight html %}
+.
+├── scenejs.js
+├── plugins
+│   ├── lib
+│   │   ├── someLibrary.js
+│   │   └── someOtherLibrary.js
+│   └── node
+└── firstExample.html
+{% endhighlight %}

 <br><br>
 Custom node types can then require the dependencies using a *scenejsPluginDeps* prefix:
 {% highlight javascript %}